LucasCosas/workshop-mlops-iot/README.md

 In the Variables blade of the pipeline, change the values as they fit in your scenario.

+Please note:
-Please note that WORKING_DIR_PROD is your repo artifact created above e.g _REPOSITORY/config/
+   WORKING_DIR_PROD is your repo artifact created above e.g _REPOSITORY/config/
+   ENDPOINT NAME cannot have any special characters

 - ENDPOINT_NAME_PROD : Name of the endpoint you'll deploy in AML
 - ENDPOINT_NAME_QA : Name of the endpoint you'll deploy in AML